-Sjögren (prounounced “SHOW-grins”) syndrome is an autoimmune disease, where the body’s white blood cells attack healthy tissue and organs.
-With this disease, the immune system attacks, among many other things, the glands that keep our eyes and mouth lubricated.
-This is why dry eyes are very common with Sjögren syndrome.
+Sjögren's (prounounced “SHOW-grins”) syndrome is an autoimmune disease, where the body’s white blood cells attack healthy tissue and organs.
+With this disease, the immune system attacks the glands that keep our eyes and mouth lubricated.
+This is why dry eyes are very common with Sjögren's syndrome.

-Sjögren syndrome is a common autoimmune disease.
+Sjögren's syndrome is a common autoimmune disease, and it may sometimes be detected during a comprehensive eye exam.
 Nine out of 10 people who have it are women between 40 and 60 years old.
 However, it can affect men and women of any age or race.

 Other common symptoms include dry mouth and pain in your joints.